steadybit/docs-public/use-steadybit/explorer/advice.md

 We support various advice for, e.g., Kubernetes or public clouds and are constantly adding more.
 Check out the [Reliability Hub / Advice](https://hub.steadybit.com/advice) for our current support.

+## Install Advice
+Advice is discovered and provided by extensions.
+Therefore, to use Advice inside Steadybit, you have to install an extension that supports Advice.
+You can find a list of extensions supporting Advice [in the Reliability Hub](https://hub.steadybit.com/extensions?tags=Advice).

 ## Extending Advice
 Advice capability is developed using the open-source [AdviceKit](https://github.com/steadybit/advice-kit), allowing you to contribute your advice or fork existing ones.
 You can also always check out the code of existing advice in the [Reliability Hub](https://hub.steadybit.com/advice) and its corresponding GitHub repositories.